dwgan/page/_pages/about.md

 ---
 permalink: /
-#title: "About me"
+title: "Biography"
-excerpt: "Learn more about me"
+# excerpt: "Learn more about me"
 author_profile: true
 redirect_from:
   - /about/